XomaDev/Falcon/README.md

 ## Quirks
 1. Falcon follows 1-based indexing.
-2. Falcon is a type-blind language.
+2. Falcon variables are dynamically typed.
+Do not declare variables.
-3. Lists and dictionaries are passed as references.
+U3.
+Lists and dictionaries are passed as references.
 4. Falcon follows Kotlin's style of functional expressions.
 5. Falcon does not have a return statement; the last expression in a body is returned.
 6. Only single-line comments using double slash `//` are supported.